influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/external-secrets-libsonnet/docs/0.7.1/nogroup/v1beta1/externalSecret.md

 new(name)
 ```

-new returns an instance of ACRAccessToken
+new returns an instance of ExternalSecret

 ## obj metadata